TyperGuy/Design-Patterns-Course/README.md

 # Design-Patterns-Course

-This repository i used to teach Design Patterns to my Reactjs Course students
+This repository i used to teach Design Patterns to my Reactjs Course students as learn as well

 ## 💻 Programming Languages